-- (i) Write the temperatures of the cities marked on it? - (ii) Which city has the highest temperature? - (iii) Which city has the lowest temperature? - (iv) Which cities have temperature less than 0°C? - (v) Name the cities with temperature more than 0°C.
+- (i) Write the temperatures of the cities marked on it? - (ii) Which city has the highest temperature? - (iii) Which city has the lowest temperature? - (iv) Which cities have temperature less than 0°C? - (v) Which cities have temperature more than 0°C?